SEMAFORInformatik/femagtools/docs/userspec.rst

 The procedure is as follows:

 1. Create a diagram of the geometry and decide about the parameters to be used.
-2. Create a fsl template file with the chosen parameters as placeholders using the `Mako <http://www.makotemplates.org>`_ syntax with ${}.
+2. Create a fsl mako template file with the chosen parameters as placeholders using the `Mako <http://www.makotemplates.org>`_ syntax with ${}.
-3. Include this filename in the magnet model within the section magnetFsl and set the parameter values.
+3. Include this filename in the magnet model within the section using the basename of the mako file and set the parameter values.

 The following values are defined globally and can be referenced in the template: